Saturday, August 01, 2009

 Edge of the Blade

 I have not ventured outside of my den for ages now.
-I’m really on the edge nowadays.
-I think I’m once again losing my grip and I need to do something before it’s too late.
+Nowadays, I’m really on the edge and I think I’m once again losing my grip and I need to do something before it’s too late.

 I turned on the radio and Gershwin's Rhapsody in Blue was playing and quietly, I drifted away...